viniciusban/awesomemess.com/_posts/2020-03-01-recalling-bash.md

 1. It uses `/bin/bash` as the interpreter, instead of the default `/bin/sh`;

-2. It shows a description for each target.
+2. It shows a help message for each target.
 This trick is done by the convention used at the `@#help: ` part.
 This is by no means a reserved command.
-It is only a convetion I decided to use.
-As an alternative, targets starting with an underline are not listed, as they are considered "internal" only.
+It is only a convetion I created.
+Targets starting with an underline are not listed, as they are considered "internal" only.

 ### Separated subshells.